hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

 	    oboe::DefaultStreamValues::FramesPerBurst = (int32_t) framesPerBurst;
 	}

-Note that the values from Java are for built-in audio devices.
+Note that the values from Java are for built-in src.audio devices.
 Peripheral devices, such as Bluetooth may need larger framesPerBurst.

 # Further information
 - [Code samples](https://github.com/google/oboe/tree/master/samples)